The Woman Behind Bodies of Evidence -- Fitness Over 40

 I began lifting weights at the age of 17, because I didn't want to be skinny anymore.
 Within a year, a toned and shapelier body emerged.
 As a result of that experience, I developed a strong interest in diet and exercise.

-A few years later, my doctor was so impressed by the way my body snapped together so quickly after childbirth, he referred some female patients to me.
+Several years later, my doctor was so impressed by the way my body snapped together so quickly after childbirth, he referred female patients to me.
 How fast was that “snap?”
 I looked great wearing a bikini two weeks after my first baby was born.
 As a result, my interest in the benefits of exercise grew beyond mere curiosity.

 In the seventies, women were nowhere to be found in gyms pumping iron.
-But, it was there that I found a common interest and language.
-It was there that I learned from the original 'hackers' -- bodybuilders.
+But, it was there that I found a common interest and a new language.
+I learned from the original 'hackers' -- bodybuilders.

 In the 80's, I became a fitness consultant and aerobics instructor.
 I knew enough to train competitive bodybuilders and was asked to judge bodybuilding competitions.
 I lost interest in competitive bodybuilding when fine, natural physiques were losing to chemicals.